vuejs/pinia/packages/docs/core-concepts/getters.md

 ## Accessing other stores getters

-To use another store getters, you can directly _use it_ inside of the _action_:
+To use another store getters, you can directly _use it_ inside of the _getter_:

 ```js
 import { useOtherStore } from './other-store'